 In 2015 I was selected as a Halcyon Fellow, so I moved to Georgetown to participate in their social entrepreneurship incubator.
 There, I met Param Jaggi, another Fellow.
 At the time, I was working in the education space and he was building software to promote sustainability.

-As I was mapping next steps post-Halcyon (looking mostly for more stable, corporate gigs) Param approached me about starting a company together- and this company would make it possible for anyone to build an app without coding, thereby breaking down barriers to app development.
+As I was mapping next steps post-Halcyon (looking mostly for more stable, corporate gigs) Param approached me about starting a company together.
+He must have seen online database software made easy by Kohezion and was obviously inspired.
+This company would make it possible for anyone to build an app without coding, thereby breaking down barriers to app development.
 At that point, he had built the core tech for what would then become Hatch.
 Param is one of the smartest, most creative people I’d ever met, and I quickly realized that I couldn’t pass up the opportunity to work with him.

 Now it is 2 years later, and I haven’t regretted the decision for a single second.
 When it comes down to it, you’ll spend 40+ hours a week working alongside your business partners, and another couple dozen hours on the phone or messaging them out of the office.
 It’s always about the people, and I get to work with great people every day.

 What was your biggest obstacle and failure in going from idea to business?